Masters of Science in Dental Hygiene

 The master’s program is offered in two delivery formats.
-Students may elect to enroll in the on campus Master's Program, participating in classes on the University of Michigan Ann Arbor campus.
-The Online Master’s Program option provides the opportunity for students to earn their master’s degree in a totally online format.
+Students may elect to enroll in the On-Campus Masters Program, participating in a blend of classes on the University of Michigan Ann Arbor campus and online.
+The Online Masters Program option provides the opportunity for students to earn their master’s degree in a totally online format.

 - Provide graduates with expanded skills to assume leadership roles in education, community health settings, research, and administration.